 If any of our clients entered the awards, Jayne and I would love to see your images so please let us know.

 Entries for next year’s competition can be made from January to March 2010.

 If you fancy dusting the camera off and giving it a go we're always here to help with our 'One-to-One' photography course where you can learn straight forward techniques that'll make all the difference.
-And our beginners photography DVD is perfect if you're just starting out.
+And our Ultimate Beginners Course is perfect if you're just starting out.

 And take courage from Fergus - to get his shot he used a long lens, fast shutter speed, planning and perseverance.
 You can do that too...